StemVibrations/STEM/docs/tutorial3.rst

 Once the calculation is finished, the results can be visualised using Paraview.

 This animation shows the vertical displacement of the embankment and soil due to the moving load.
+(these results have been obtained with an element size of 0.5 m).

 .. image:: _static/bridge.gif
     :align: center